imagej/imagej.github.io/_pages/news/2016-05-10_-_ImageJ_HOWTO_-_Java_8,_Java_6,_Java_3D.md

 </p>
 </th>
 <td> <b>Recommended.</b>
-<p><a href="Fiji/Downloads" title="Fiji/Downloads">Download the newest Fiji</a> for your platform.
+<p><a href="/fiji/downloads" title="Fiji Downloads">Download the newest Fiji</a> for your platform.
 It comes bundled with Java 8, with the Java-8 update site enabled.
 </p>
 </td>
 <td> Run <a href="/plugins/updater" title="/plugins/updater"><span><em><span style="border-bottom:1px dotted #ccc;">Help</span>&#160;&#8250; <span style="border-bottom:1px dotted #ccc;">Update...</span></em></span></a> to update to the latest version of ImageJ core and Fiji components.